- Interview Prep

 Final Thoughts

-Now that you know what mistakes to avoid when describing yourself, check out these articles on how to answer “tell me about yourself” and how to respond when interviewers ask how your friends would describe you.
-Good luck at your next interview!
+Now that you’re equipped with knowledge on what to avoid in your self-descriptions, check out these articles on how to answer “tell me about yourself” and how to respond when interviewers ask how your friends would describe you.
+Best of luck in your next interview!

 - Interview Prep